-The Greek Golden Visa has been garnering greater attention among American high-net-worth individuals (HNWIs) as they seek to establish a solid “Plan B” in Europe, leverage the power of portfolio diversification, and capitalize on Greece’s impressive rental ROI capacity.
+The Greece Golden Visa has garnered significant attention from American High-Net-Worth Individuals (HNWIs) who seek to establish a solid Plan B in Europe, leverage the power of portfolio diversification, and capitalize on Greece’s impressive ROI capacity.

-As inquiries from Americans looking to settle in Greece have grown 40% Y-o-Y between the springs of 2021 and 2022, US investors are increasingly leveraging the Greek Golden Visa as a means to gain both residency and hedge against potential political and economic turbulence by setting up a foothold in one of the world’s most fascinating countries.
+As inquiries from Americans looking to settle in Greece have grown 40% Y-o-Y between the springs of 2021 and 2022, US investors are increasingly leveraging the Greece Golden Visa as a means to gain both residency and hedge against potential political and economic turbulence by setting up a foothold in one of the world’s most fascinating countries.

 Additionally, as Greece’s residency by investment program does not require any physical residency, US investors find the program’s investment options as a superior way to diversify their investment portfolios.

-Whether US-based or global, investors seeking alternative residency, portfolio diversification, or the highly-coveted EU Plan B, the Greece Golden Visa has an investment channel for everyone.
+Whether US-based or global, HNW investors seeking alternative residency, portfolio diversification, or the highly-coveted EU Plan B, the Greece Golden Visa has an investment channel for everyone.

 The Acropolis, Athens